Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Protect your trademark and include all necessities in the final contract.
 And register your trademark in Japan!.

-The most commonly used search engine in Japan is Yahoo and in second place comes Google.jp.
+The most commonly used search engine in Japan is Yahoo and the second is Google.jp.
 Consider to index your websites in both these search engines when you promote your products or search for customers.

 Bear in mind that Japan has a first-to-file regulation (same as China).
 The rights of the trademark will belong to the company who first register that trademark.
 Thus, it’s very important to register the trademark in Japan, before you start exporting.